rwxrob/bonzai/README.md

-In short, Cobra got us a long way, but has proved to be so laden with crushing technical debt from failed base design decisions that it simply is not sustainable given current modern expectations good user interfaces and documentation.
-Bonzai is a fresh, extensible, sustainable, human-friendly command compositor to take us into 2023 and beyond.
+In short, Cobra got us a long way, but has proved to be so laden with crushing technical debt from failed base design decisions that it simply is not sustainable given current modern expectations for good user interfaces and documentation.
+Bonzai is a fresh, extensible, sustainable, human-friendly command compositor to take us into the future of command line interfaces, for everyone.

 ## What People Are Saying